Dodo Payments MCP server

 Stats

-Dodo Payments Node MCP Server provides a Model Context Protocol server for the Dodo Payments API.
-It allows you to integrate payment processing functionality into your applications by accessing various payment-related tools through a standardized protocol interface.
+The Dodo Payments MCP Server provides a Model Context Protocol server for the Dodo Payments API, allowing AI assistants to interact with payment processing functionality through standardized tools.

 Installation Options